amrheing/climate_automation/README.md

 - much debug code
 - switch debug on / off

 The overall goal of the script is no data in the script.
-All service data has to be set bei number, time od boolean helpers in HA.
+All service data has to be set bei number, time or boolean helpers in HA.

 The script is tested with the "Eurotronics Spirit zwave" Thermostats.